-Transcripts can be ordered electronically from the Nichols College website - www.nichols.edu.
+Transcripts are furnished upon written request to the Registrar's Office.
 Each transcript costs \$10.00.

 Transfer Courses

 Students enrolled at Nichols must receive written approval from the Registrar before registering for a course(s) for credit to be taken at another institution for transfer back to Nichols.
 Transfer credit is awarded only for grades of C or better.